November 29, 2010

 May 24, 1999.
 The day the World Health Assembly (WHA) enacts WHA52.19, a resolution concerning intellectual property rights, trade policy and access to medicines, the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA) distributes a pamphlet at the WHA, endorsed by UNESCO and several UN agencies, that asserts that patent rights do not interfere with access to vaccines.
 The pamphlet was funded by the Gates Foundation.

 October 15, 1999.
 MSF wins the Nobel Peace Prize.
 The day of the announcement, MSF is hosting a high profile meeting on R&D for neglected diseases, and the President of MSF calls for a medical R&D treaty.
 MSF’s subsequent high profile in the public health community makes it the most important private entity to rival the the influence of the Bill and Melinda Gates Foundation.

 November 5, 1999.
-In the monopolization case filed by USDOJ in 1997, Judge Jackson issues a finding of fact: Microsoft's dominance of personal computer operating systems market constituted a monopoly, and Microsoft had taken various actions to protect that monopoly from competition, including actions involving Apple, Java, Netscape, Lotus Notes, Real Networks, Linux, and others firms.
+In the monopolization case filed by USDOJ in 1997, Judge Jackson issues a finding of fact: Microsoft’s dominance of personal computer operating systems market constituted a monopoly, and Microsoft had taken various actions to protect that monopoly from competition, including actions involving Linux, Java, Netscape, Lotus Notes, Apple, Real Networks and others firms.